faykarr/bookify/README.md

 # Bookify
-Project mahasiswa - Sistem Informasi Perpustakaan Online Berbasis Web
+Project joki mahasiswa - Sistem Informasi Perpustakaan Online Berbasis Web

 ## About this project
 This project is a web-based online library information system.
 This project is made to fulfill the final project of the course "Web Programming 2" at the STMIK Widya Pratama Pekalongan.
 Made with <a href="https://codeigniter.com/">Codeigniter 4 </a> and <a href="https://adminlte.io/">AdminLTE 3.2.0</a>.